 All applicants are required to submit fingerprints prior to certification/licensure.
 This applies to all new and refile applicants.
 Please click HERE for further information and instructions.

 The Structural Engineer (PE) Application Forms are fillable .PDF forms.
 The latest version of the FREE Adobe Acrobat Reader should be installed to complete the forms.
-The two page application and Part A of the Engagement Record and Reference Forms MUST be typed or completed online.
+The application and Part A of the Engagement Record and Reference Forms MUST be typed or completed online.
 Handwritten forms will not be accepted.

 We suggest that you print a copy and complete it by hand.
 When you're sure all the answers are complete, open the online file again and enter your responses on the form, print it, sign it, copy it, and mail the original with all required documentation.
 Be sure to make a copy for your own files.